 Working for, and raising money for Aruma, is something that means a lot to John.

 “I live in a nursing home, and I find that getting out is good for me.
 Selling pens is my life now, and it also means I earn money.
 I choose to work 7 days a week – I start about 10am, and leave at 2pm.”

 John is a local celebrity in Penrith, everyone knows the ‘pen man’ with some of his loyal customers stopping by to buy a pen every day.
 Even our former Prime Minister, John Howard, made sure he stopped by John’s table to buy a pen when he visited Penrith back in 2016!

 Lyn who works with John at the Westfield Concierge desk tells us, “If John is off at an appointment, we get inundated at the Concierge desk with the questions – ‘Where is John today?’ and ‘Why isn’t John at his desk?’
 He is very quickly missed and extremely popular.”

 “Even on a person’s worst day he always has a story and smile and a laugh.
 He makes you feel like nothing is too hard to overcome.”

-While very modest, John has now sold a massive 1 million pens for Aruma over his 46 years – with the money raised going to support people with a disability.
+While very modest, John has now sold a massive 1 million pens (and counting!) for Aruma over his 47 years – with the money raised going to support people with a disability.